Table of Contents:

 Negotiating is an art and a skill.
 It’s about compromise.
 Ask yourself, how much do you want to work with this company?
 If you really want to work with them then you may be willing to compromise.
 If you aren’t really feeling it then hold steady and/or politely decline.
 We’ve walked away from plenty of negotiations, and you will too.

 Bend when you want to bend.
 Know yourself and your brand, understand what comes at too great of a cost, and you won’t struggle as much.
-Your time and efforts are limited…choose carefully.
-Hopefully you walk away from the ones that aren’t a great fit, and figure out a way to collaborate when it feels right!
+Your time and efforts are limited so choose carefully.
+Hopefully you walk away from the ones that aren’t a great fit, and figure out a way to collaborate when it feels right.

-- offer 2-3 options, with the final option being the most value
+- Offer two to three options, with the final option being the most value.

 We want to address the other commodity of potential value: Your Photos